KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Immediate action items:

-1. Expand the comparison harness diff coverage (README/HTML, stats thresholds) per the fixture plan follow-ups.
-2. Prioritize P4.x registry metadata work now that parity is secured (define categories/severities for existing checks).
+1. Prioritize P4.x registry metadata work now that parity is secured (define categories/severities for existing checks).
-3. Decide on the long-term diff strategy (e.g. golden artifacts) now that the Python fallback is gone.
+2. Decide on the long-term diff strategy (e.g. golden artifacts) now that the Python fallback is gone.

 ---